sav-che/TL-2/Authors/Barceló y Combis, Francisco {std. Barceló} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 322](https://www.biodiversitylibrary.org/item/103858#page/334/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 322](https://www.biodiversitylibrary.org/page/33265049) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Barceló y Combis, Francisco {std.
 Barceló}|first entry]] for this author

 ### Author

 \* Barceló y Combis, Francisco (1820-1889), Spanish zoologist and botanist; studied medicine, physics and chemistry, "catedrático" in physics and chemistry at the Instituto Balear.
-(Palma). (*Barceló*).
+(Palma).
+**Abbreviated name**: *Barceló*

 #### Herbarium and types